chrjmz/Test-Mercadolibre/README.md

 The react-router-dom package contains bindings for using React Router in web applications.
 Please see the Getting Started guide for more information on how to get started with React Router.

+### npm install sass

+Node-sass is a library that provides binding for Node.js to LibSass, the C version of the popular stylesheet preprocessor, Sass.

 ### `npm start`

 Runs the app in the development mode.\